Stowe Gardens: The Queen's Temple

 Originally designed by Gibbs in 1742 and was then called the Lady's Temple.
 This was designed for Lady Cobham to entertain her friends.
 But the building was extensively remodelled in 1772–1774 to give it a neo-classical form.

 Further alterations were made in 1790 by Vincenzo Valdrè.
 These commemorated the recovery of George III from madness with the help of Queen Charlotte after whom the building was renamed.

 The main floor is raised up on a podium, the main façade consists of a portico of four fluted Composite columns, these are approached by a balustraded flight of steps the width of the portico.
-The facade is wider than the portico, the flanking walls having niches containing ornamental urns.
+The façade is wider than the portico, the flanking walls having niches containing ornamental urns.
 The large door is fully glazed.

 The room within is the most elaborately decorated of any of the garden's buildings.
 The Scagliola Corinthian columns and pilasters are based on the Temple of Venus and Roma, the barrel-vaulted ceiling is coffered.
 There are several plaster medallions around the walls, including: Britannia Deject, with this inscription Desideriis icta fidelibus Quaerit Patria Caesarem (For Caesar's life, with anxious hopes and fears Britannia lifts to Heaven a nation's tears); Britannia with a palm branch sacrificing to Aesculapius with this inscription O Sol pulcher!
 O laudande, Canam recepto Caesare felix (Oh happy days! with rapture Britons sing the day when Heavenrestore their favourite King!); Britannia supporting a medallion of the Queen with the inscription Charlottae Sophiae Augustae, Pietate erga Regem, erga Rempublicam Virtute et constantia, In difficillimis temporibus spectatissimae D.D.D.
 Georgius M. de Buckingham MDCCLXXXIX.
 (To the Queen, Most respectable in the most difficult moments, for her attachment and zeal for the public service, George Marquess of Buckingham dedicates this monument).

 Other plaster decoration on the walls includes: 1.
 Trophies of Religion, Justice and Mercy, 2.
 Agriculture and Manufacture, 3.
 Navigation and Commerce and 4.
 War.
-Almost all the decoration was the work of Charles Peart except for the statue of Britannia by Joseph Ceracchi.
+Almost all the decoration was the work of Charles Peart except for the statue of Britannia by Giuseppe Ceracchi.

 In 1842 the 2nd Duke of Buckingham inserted in the centre of the floor the Roman mosaic found at nearby Foscott.
 The Temple has been used for over 40 years by the school as its Music School.